penoonan/wp_dependencies/README.md

 Play around in `index.php`.
 It presumes the prefix `pno`.
 Change that to whatever you used.
 Run a little `php -S localhost:8080` and navigate there to see the fruits of your labor.

+Oh yeah - if you want to add new dependencies, you need to add their top level namespace to the `namespaces` array in `wp_dependencies.sh`;

 Thanks for reading.
 Keep it sleazy.